(Updated Philadelphia Restaurant Week on January 31st, 2017)

 Happy New Year, everyone!

 January is always my favorite month of the year.
 It’s a new beginning, and Chinese New Year is also right around the corner.
 Late January is the best: It is time for two Restaurant Weeks in the Center City District of Philadelphia, not to mention my birthday (age of Aquarius).
 A shout-out to fellow Aquarians!
 So here’s the scoop on Restaurant Week: It takes place from January 22nd through the 27th and January 29 through February 3rd, when participating restaurants offer a prefixed three-course lunch for $20 a person and a three-course dinner for $35 a person.
-Restaurant Week is the perfect chance to taste the best of Philadelphia at a reasonable price.
+Our first experience for CCRW was at Bistrot La Minette and it was amazing.
+Philly Restaurant Week is the perfect chance to taste the best of city at a reasonable price.

 Here are a few tips: Look for restaurants with multiple menu options for each course.
 Some tend to skimp out on selections, portion sizes, or both.
 Make sure to make reservations on OpenTable.com, as the restaurants book up rather quickly.
+So many options.
+Where to start?
 We booked openings at three different restaurants this year! 🙂

 Our 1st restaurant is Barbuzzo, located at 110 S 13th and Samson.
 Our reservation is on a Monday night at 9:30pm, a cold, rainy, windy night; finding parking was definitely easy.
 Despite all that, the restaurant is still jam-packed.
 The dining area consists of a long and narrow table setting with the cook’s station on one side.
 The lights are dimmed so low that we could barely see the menu.
 Luckily, our waiter gave us a bright light pointer (shout out to our waiter).
 I was able to snap a few photos with my iPhone.
 Now on with the food…